rkhal101/rkhal101.github.io/_posts/WAVS/wapiti/2018-05-22-wapiti-wivet.md

 ## Scanner Configuration
-The following script (wapiti-script.sh) is used to run Wapiti against the WIVET application.
+The following script (wapiti-wivet-script.sh) is used to run Wapiti against the WIVET application.

 ```*
 #!bin